The Diet vs Disease Mission

 I studied my Bachelor degree in Exercise and Sport Science, my Masters in Nutrition and Dietetics and am now training to become a doctor with the aim of becoming a gastroenterologist.
 I am also a fluent Spanish speaker.

 How does Nicholas make health a priority?

-“I like to make health a priority by exercising my body and mind first thing in the morning and by making sure there’s always new recipes with plenty of colour to keep my food creative.
+“I make health a priority by exercising my body and mind first thing in the morning and by making sure there’s always new recipes with plenty of colour to keep my food creative.
 I believe that there’s more to being healthy than what you eat, so my goal as a Dietitian is to make sure that the food fits into the happiest and healthiest lifestyle you want to live.”

-Rachel Manthey, Functional Dietitian
+Rachel Manthey RD, Functional Dietitian

 I’ve been practicing nutrition for over a decade with background in culinary nutrition and most recently trained at Cleveland Clinic Center for Functional Medicine.

 There I specialized in gastrointestinal disorders and balancing the microbiome.
 I work with clients with the guiding principle of utilizing food as medicine.

 “I make health a priority by spending a lot of time outdoors running and hiking with my very active Labrador Retriever.
 We love exploring new trails!
 I also truly believe that when it comes to food, quality is what matters most so I often look to include as many whole foods, or foods with the most simple ingredients as possible!”